 List of Common Greenhouse Plants

-Warm season vegetables, including cucumbers, tomatoes, squash and peppers, thrive in greenhouses with steady temperatures between 55 and 85 degrees Fahrenheit (12-29 C.).
-These plants often require supplemental lighting, trellising and hand-pollination, but will provide you with year-round summer favorites if you treat them nicely.
+Warm season vegetables, including cucumbers, tomatoes, squash, and peppers thrive in greenhouses with steady temperatures between 55 and 85 degrees F. (12-29 C.).
+These plants often require supplemental lighting, trellising, and hand-pollination, but will provide you with year-round summer favorites if you treat them nicely.

 Although these plants can be grown outdoors in many locations, indoor growing allows hybridizers to isolate pollen and readily multiply beloved plants from cuttings.